IITA Summit 2026 to Welcome Students and Educators

 Summit participation will give students access to IITA’s education sessions, valuable networking opportunities with industry representatives, and firsthand exposure to the business side of inbound tourism during the Power Hour Networking Appointments.

 Niagara University, home to respected undergraduate and graduate programs in the College of Hospitality, Sport, and Tourism Management, will serve as the pilot partner for this initiative.
-Tina Mt.
-Pleasant, who has connections with the university, will assist with the development of the program.
 Looking ahead, the 2027 Summit in Birmingham, Alabama, also offers strong potential for student engagement through local colleges with tourism programs and Auburn University’s Horst Schulze School of Hospitality Management.

 Program Structure